How do I import Thin Common Cartridge files as separate modules?

 Note: If you want to import several content groups as separate modules, module settings are applied on a per-content-group basis, meaning you must fully expand each content group and specify the separate modules option.
 Otherwise, all selected content in the hierarchy will always be imported as one module.

 The Current Jobs section displays the status of your import.
-The import displays a menu bar with the time remaining to complete the import.
+The import displays progress bar indicating the time remaining to complete the import.

 The import may also display errors as part of the import status.
 Learn more about course import statuses.